 I spent 2.20 on water bottles, which I refilled over the course of my trip.

 My hotels and serviced apartment provided breakfast, though I did go out for McDonald’s one morning.
 I just love those hash browns.

 The rest was spent on dining out.
-I got pizza one day, went out for good Thai for one dinner, had great Indian one night, ate typical fish and chips the next, and had a few Starbucks green teas, and tons of kebabs.
-They are everywhere in London.
-According to my friends, you are a true Londoner if you are dining on kebabs, especially if it’s after a night out.
+I got pizza one day, went out for good Thai food for one dinner, had great Indian one night, ate typical fish and chips the next, had a few Starbucks green teas, and ate tons of kebabs.
+They’re everywhere in London.
+According to my friends, you’re a true Londoner if you’re dining on kebabs, especially if it’s after a night out.

 As I said, I didn’t want to skimp on meals.
-I ate how I wanted to eat, when I wanted to eat.
-I did look for deals though as any good budget traveler knows that good food doesn’t have to be expensive.
+I ate how and when I wanted to.
+I did look for deals, though, as any good budget traveler knows that good food doesn’t have to be expensive.
 In London, I found the best way to eat out on a budget was to look for lunch specials.
-Most restaurants I came across had lunch specials and many pizza places offered a “buy one, get one free” deal on takeaway.
+Most restaurants I came across had lunch specials, and many pizza places offered a “buy one, get one free” deal on takeaway.